 Choose what time of year your wedding will take place (consider how this will influence friends’ and families’ availability and the type of venue you can select).

 Set your budget.
 That number will be one of the main deciding factors in the rest of your decisions.

-Compile your guest list and organize addresses (This will take longer then you think)
+Compile your guest list and organise addresses (this will take longer then you think).

-Lock in your big three W’s, Wedding venue, Wedding Photographer, Wedding Dress (these can take months to be made so get in early)
+Lock in your big three W’s, Wedding venue, Wedding Photographer and Wedding Dress (these can take months to be made so get in early).